How is Blue Skies Family Medicine different from other practices?

-While we don’t require health insurance, we do strongly encourage our members to carry a health insurance policy or health-sharing co-op to cover expensive, unpredictable health problems, hospitalization, or surgery.
+While we don’t require or accept health insurance, we do strongly encourage our members to carry a health insurance policy or health-sharing co-op to cover expensive, unpredictable health problems, hospitalization, or surgery.
 Insurance protects you against financial disaster from illness, but it’s an expensive way to cover your routine healthcare.
 After all, your auto insurance doesn’t decide where you get gas or routine maintenance, does it?
 Health plans that combine Direct Primary Care with wraparound catastrophic coverage are provisions of the Affordable Care Act (section 1301 a3, page 58) and a good alternative for many people.
 If you do have a PPO-style health plan, you can still elect to use your insurance elsewhere (LABS, specialists, pharmacy, etc.) just as you always did.

 Consult with your insurance provider to find a plan that works best with our primary care model and meets your specific needs.
 Many patients find affordable “wraparound” coverage by pairing a Direct Primary Care membership with their employer’s least expensive insurance option or an ACA bronze or catastrophic high-deductible plan that fits their needs.
 Another popular option is the health sharing ministries or co-ops (christian ministries, samaritan, sedera, etc).
 Whether you’re insured or uninsured, you’ll find DPC practices offer low monthly fees for excellent primary care.

 If I already have insurance, won’t I pay twice for the same services?